mhoye/city99/README.md

 set my current console font to that font, and show me a table of all of its glyphs."

+As part of the creation process I've also created a small 'ps-graft.py' script that facilitates the integration of iconography from other console fonts by renumbering psfd outputs in a way that makes it easy to graft them together.
+This is mainly useful for filling out console fonts with characters borrowed from other fonts.

 You can you can see the output of showconsolefont in "city99.jpg", created with Gunnar Monell's very useful ['fbgrab'](https://github.com/GunnerMonell/fbgrab) utility.